Evaluation of binomial double sums involving absolute values: Proof of Lemma using complex contour integrals

-In this section, we show how to prove Lemmas~\ref{lem:10}--\ref{lem:22} by making use of complex contour integrals.
-Before we can embark on the proofs of these lemmas, we need to establish several auxiliary evaluations of specific contour integrals.
+In this section, we show how to prove Lemma~\ref{lem:10} by making use of complex contour integrals.
+Before we can embark on the proof of the lemma, we need to establish several auxiliary evaluations of specific contour integrals.

+\begin{remarkno} In order to avoid a confusion of the summation index~$i$ with the usual short notation for $\sqrt{-1}$, throughout this section we write $\mathbf i$ for $\sqrt{-1}$. \end{remarkno}

 \begin{lemma} For all non-negative integers $n$, we have

 where $\mathcal C$ is a contour close to $0$, which encircles $0$ once in the positive direction. \end{lemma}

 \begin{proof} Let $I_1$ denote the expression on the left-hand side of \eqref{eq:neu2}.
 We blow up the contour $\mathcal C$ so that it is sent to infinity.
 While doing this, we must pass over the poles $z=1/2$ and $z=1$ of the integrand.
 This must be compensated by taking the residues at these points into account.
 Since the integrand is of the order $O(z^{-2})$ as $\vert z\vert\to\infty$, the integral along the contour near infinity vanishes.
 Thus, we obtain